Sample Teacher Letter of Intent to Return (Free Templates)

 Salutation

-After the receiver’s address, skip one line. and write the salutation.
+After the receiver’s address, skip one line and write the salutation.
 The type of salutation used will depend on whether you know the recipient or not.
 One of the commonly used salutations is “Dear,” which is highly recommended if you have never met the intended recipient.
-The salutation should then be followed by the recipient’s last name if you know it and it should be punctuated with a comma.
+The salutation should then be followed by the recipient’s last name, if you know it, and it should be punctuated with a comma.

 Body paragraphs

 After the salutation, proceed to write the letter’s body.
-The body of your letter should have at most four paragraphs, with each paragraph having a clear and definitive reason on why it has been included.
+The body of your letter should have at most four paragraphs, with each paragraph having a clear and definitive reason for why it has been included.
 The paragraphs should be divided as follows:

 Paragraph 1: Introduction

 Start the letter by properly introducing who you are.
-Include your name and professional title if applicable.
+Include your name and professional title, if applicable.

-For example, you can begin the letter by writing,
+You can begin the letter by writing;

-“My name is Mr. John Doe, a teacher at ABD academy within Primary school district.”
+My name is Mr. John Doe, a teacher at ABD Academy within Primary school district.

-Paragraph 2: Reason for Writing
+Paragraph 2: Reason for writing

 In the next paragraph, expound on why you are writing the letter and clarify your intent to return to school to teach in the next academic year.
 Also, if you are requesting a transfer, make sure to make it clear in this paragraph.

-“I am writing to duly inform the district of my intent to return for the 2022-2023 academic year.”
+• I am writing to duly inform the district of my intent to return for the 2022-2023 academic year.

-“I am writing to notify the district that I intend to return for the 2022-2023 academic year.”
+• I am writing to notify the district that I intend to return for the 2022-2023 academic year.

 Paragraph 3: Experience

-This paragraph should only be included if you seek to transfer to a new position, classroom, or a new position in another school within the district.
+This paragraph should only be included if you seek to transfer to a new position, classroom, or another school within the district.
 When you are looking to be transferred to a new position, highlight what makes you qualified for the new job/position.
 Mention some of your achievements and any other standout expertise that you may have for the new position.
 Ensure truthful, verifiable information to help the district make sound decisions when looking into your qualifications for the position.

-“During my time teaching at XYZ, I developed a great rapport with the students, and I would love to help them even more by being moved to the Math department.”
+During my time teaching at XYZ, I developed a great rapport with the students, and I would love to help them even more by being moved to the math department.

-Paragraph 4: Contact Information
+Paragraph 4: Contact information

 In the fourth paragraph, provide your contact information and invite the district office to contact you should they have any questions regarding your intent to return to the same teaching position or approve your request to join the new school or teaching position that you have requested.

-“Kindly contact me at 123-456-789 or [email protected] should you have any questions regarding my transfer request.”
+Kindly contact me at 123-456-789 or johndoe@email.net should you have any questions regarding my transfer request.

 Closing